Kemba beats LeBron for 1st time, Celtics top LA 139-107

-Walker ended a career-long losing streak against James, scoring 20 points to beat him for the first time in 29 tries and lead the Celtics past the rival Lakers 139-107 on Monday night.

-“I’m happy I got one at least, before he goes,” Walker said with a laugh after the Celtics snapped their three-game losing streak.
-“Who knows how long he can play, because he’s just incredible.
-But you know, it’s only one.
-One and 28.”

-Jaylen Brown scored 20 points, drawing a taunting technical after dunking over James, and Enes Kanter had 18 points and 11 rebounds for Boston.
+Jaylen Brown scored 20 points and Enes Kanter had 18 points and 11 rebounds for Boston, which snapped a three-game losing streak.
 The Celtics gave up the first eight points of the game but turned things around when Anthony Davis, playing for the first time in almost two weeks, went to the bench with a pair of fouls 49 seconds apart early in the first quarter.

-“The less he plays, the better for everybody else,” Celtics coach Brad Stevens said.

 MINUTES RESTRICTED